Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study

 \section{Abstract}

-{ Organisations are examining how generative AI can support their operational work and decision-making processes.
-This study investigates how employees in a energy company understand AI adoption and identify areas where AI and LLMs-based agentic workflows could assist daily activities.
-Data was collected in four weeks through sixteen semi-structured interviews across nine departments, supported by internal documents and researcher observations.
-The analysis identified areas where employees positioned AI as useful, including reporting work, forecasting, data handling, maintenance-related tasks, and anomaly detection.
+{ Organisations are examining how generative AI (GenAI) can support their operational work and decision-making processes.
+This case study explores how employees in an energy company understand AI adoption and identify areas where AI and LLM-based agentic workflows could assist daily activities.
+Data was collected over four weeks through sixteen semi-structured interviews across nine departments, supported by internal documents and researcher observations.
+The analysis identified areas where employees saw AI as useful, including reporting work, forecasting, data handling, maintenance-related tasks, and anomaly detection.
 Participants also described how GenAI and LLM-based tools could be introduced through incremental steps that align with existing workflows.
-The study provides an overview view of AI adoption in the energy sector and offers a structured basis for identifying entry points for practical implementation and comparative research across industries.}
+The study provides an overview of AI adoption in the energy sector and offers a structured basis for identifying entry points for practical implementation and comparative research across industries.}

 \keywords{Generative AI, Artificial intelligence, AI for SE, Large Language Model, AI Adoption, Industry Case Study}